mhmd-msaleh/RSA_Encryption/README.md

     3. To decrypt the sample file.txt provided use d = 2832537816223, n = 99808491759239.
     4. The decrypted file will be in files/file.dec file.

-Please note: In order for the program to run successfully, it is important to include all text files in "files" directory.
+Please note: In order for the program to run successfully, it is important to include the required text file to be encrypted in "files" directory, and it must be named as "file.txt".